 Sample size.
 I had the luxury of being on the market when there were lots of relatively interesting job openings.
 I imagine that some of the time that I spent on the almost 300 job applications may have been better spent on something more career-advancing.

 - However, if I have learned anything in life it is that noise and luck are rife in decisions about hiring (and admissions, etc.).
-Having a larger sample size of job applications may have increased my chances of benefitting from good luck, accidents, etc.
+Having a larger sample size of job applications may have increased my chances of benefitting from luck, accidents, etc.

 - Also, applying to so many different jobs gave me helpful perspective, experience, and practice with application processes.
 This is already helping me learn how to navigate the world of grant applications.
 I hope that this will pay off further next time I am on the job market.
-If nothing else, I hope you can benefit from my sharing it.
+If nothing else, I hope you can benefit from my experience.

 If you have questions about this or something else, feel free to connect.
 If there are enough questions about and interest in job markets for people with a Ph.D., then I am happy to continue to sharing about it (here or on social media, YouTube, etc.).
 Otherwise, I can move on to some of the other stuff in my pipeline.